trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 You’ll need a wide range of skills as a self-employed person.

 If you are hired as a Javascript engineer in a ‘standard’ company, that’s what you are going to do daily (doh).
-H

 However, if you are a freelancer, you need to be well-versed in so much more - communication, (copy)writing, networking, marketing, sales to name a few.